Iran: Comprehensive Crisis and Risk of Collapse under Theocratic Rule

 Pressure from the United States and Israel: Dual Pressure of Sanctions and Military Threats

-Amid Iran's internal turmoil, external military strikes could serve as "the straw that breaks the camel's back," completely ending the current regime.
-On the other hand, such external threats could also be exploited by Tehran authorities to divert internal conflicts by inciting nationalist sentiments, temporarily uniting public support.
-The United States might also leverage satellite technology to provide Iranian citizens with uncensored internet access, enhancing protesters' organizational capabilities and international visibility, further exacerbating Iran's internal instability.
+Amid internal turmoil in Iran, external military strikes could serve as the straw that breaks the camel's back, completely ending the current regime.
+On the other hand, such external threats might also be exploited by Tehran authorities to divert internal conflicts by inciting nationalist sentiments, temporarily uniting public support.
+The United States could also use satellite technology to provide Iranian citizens with uncensored internet access, enhancing protesters' organizational capabilities and international visibility, further exacerbating Iran's internal instability.

 V. Future Direction: Death Spiral and Key Observation Indicators